-For example, manipulation of entanglement is irreversible under LOCC, while it is reversible under all non-entangling operations \cite{Brandao2008}.
+For example, manipulation of entanglement is irreversible under LOCC, while it is reversible under all non-entangling operations \cite{Brandao2008,Berta2022, footnote1}.

 Resource can be quantified by a proper resource measure.
 In the following, we list the desired properties of a resource measure $ R $. \begin{itemize} \item[(\textit{C}1a)] Vanishing for free states: $ R(\rho) \geqslant 0 $ with equality if $ \rho \in \mathcal{F} $. \item[(\textit{C}1b)] Faithfulness: $ R(\rho) = 0 $ if and only if $ \rho \in \mathcal{F} $. \item[(\textit{C}2a)] Monotonicity: $ R $ does not increase under trace-preserving free operations, i.e., $ R(\rho) \geqslant R\left( \Phi(\rho) \right) $. \item[(\textit{C}2b)] Strong monotonicity: $ R $ does not increase on average under conditional free operations, i.e., $ R(\rho) \geqslant \sum_i p_i R(\sigma_i) $, where $ p_i = \tr \left[ \Phi_i (\rho) \right] $ and $ \sigma_i = \Phi_i (\rho) / p_i $. \item[(\textit{C}2c)] Monotonicity under postselection of free operations: $ R $ does not increase even under trace non-preserving free operations, i.e., $ R(\rho) \geqslant R\left( \Phi_i(\rho) / p_i \right) $. \item[(\textit{C}3)] Convexity: $ R (\sum_i p_i \rho_i) \leqslant \sum_i p_i R(\rho_i) $. \end{itemize}